sanju-2006/Module-6/METHOD OVERRIDING.md

 # Exp.No:26
-## Method Overriding
+## overloading

 ---

 ### AIM
-To write a Python program to create a Parent class `Bird` and inherit two child classes `Sparrow` and `Ostrich` from the `Bird` class with the same method `flight()`.
-Create an object for each class and call the methods of the class which will print the name of the bird that is flying.
+write a python program to perform addition of two complex number using binary '+' operator overloading

+class name : complex
 ---

 ### ALGORITHM